 Normal Distribution

-The normal distribution is the most common distribution in the project.
-Don’t worry about knowing the actual function for it.
 All you need to know is that it is symmetric at the mean and the probability density exponentially decays as you move further from the mean.
 The (co)variance controls how fast this decays.
+A key property that makes it useful in this context is that when applying a linear (or affine) transform to a normal distributed random variable, the resultant random variable will be normally distributed and the mean and the new covariance can be easily calculated exactly.

 It is denoted as